Nancy Faust: Chicago White Sox

 After college, she chose to seek work playing at sporting events for a year before beginning an intended teaching career.
-She was hired to succeed Bob Creed as the White Sox organist for the 1970 season by public relations director Stu Holcomb, who had seen her perform at a banquet.
+She was hired to succeed Bob Creed as the White Sox organist for the 1970 season by general manager Stu Holcomb, who had seen her perform at a banquet.
 Her original perch at Comiskey Park was an organ booth that was established in the center field bleachers in 1960 by Bill Veeck to encourage fan interaction.
 Almost immediately, Faust became arguably the first sports organist to include pop and rock themes while playing during the games.
-Tying creative tunes from TV commercials or popular songs to various players and game situations – not to mention her musicianship – she made a name for herself, becoming a major entertainment force at both the old Comiskey Park and the new Comiskey (renamed U.S. Cellular Field in 2003, then renamed Guaranteed Rate Field in 2016).
+Tying creative tunes from TV commercials or popular songs to various players and game situations – not to mention her musicianship – she made a name for herself, becoming a major entertainment force at both the old Comiskey Park and the new Comiskey (renamed U.S. Cellular Field in 2003, then renamed Guaranteed Rate Field in 2016, then renamed Rate Field in 2024).
+She is credited with beginning the MLB tradition of walk-up music for individual players through her playing of "Jesus Christ Superstar" whenever White Sox player Dick Allen was at the plate.

 In the 1970s, Faust – along with announcers Harry Caray and Jimmy Piersall, plus Andy the Clown – became great crowd favorites at Comiskey Park.
 Usually, when fans think of Caray singing "Take Me Out to the Ball Game" they think of the Chicago Cubs, but many remember that it was Faust, whose arrangement got Caray so inspired he would bellow the song out loud to himself, who inaugurated this tradition.
 Owner Bill Veeck put a public address microphone on Caray, turning him into a cultural icon.
 Caray later moved from Comiskey to the Wrigley Field press box, taking the tradition with him.